gasduster99/sppComp/try1/try1_2.md

-on the users value system toward model selection (e.g. predictive or inferential), the support for the beta-binomial model over the negative binomial model may vary, but it is worth noting that the more robust model selction tools show stronger support for the beta-binomial model, with Bayesian model probabilities indicating practically conclusive support for the beta-binomial model.
+on the users value system toward model selection (e.g. predictive or inferential), the support for the beta-binomial model over the negative binomial model may vary, but it is worth noting that the more robust model selection tools show stronger support for the beta-binomial model, with Bayesian model probabilities indicating practically conclusive support for the beta-binomial model.

 The split beta-binomial intervals seen in Figure(1) are the consequence of confining a large amount of residual variability to the unit interval.
-The beta-binomial is the only model considered here, which estimates such a large degree of variablility and thus it is the only model that produces predictive species composition distributions of the sort.
+The beta-binomial is the only model considered here, which estimates such a large degree of variability and thus it is the only model that produces predictive species composition distributions of the sort.
 Figure(2) shows the beta-binomial predictive distributions as a violin plot demonstrating how the beta-binomial model arranges predictive density over the unit interval.
-The predictive intervals in Figure(1) are the smallest possible regions on each density so that the intervals contain 95% of the predictive density (i.e. these regions represent the densest packing of 95% probbaility under each predictive distribution).
+The predictive intervals in Figure(1) are the smallest possible regions on each density so that the intervals contain 95% of the predictive density (i.e. these regions represent the densest packing of 95% probability under each predictive distribution).
 For the cases of Aurora and Bank rockfish, the empty upper regions seen in Figure(1) are understandable in terms of the relatively low density region of the posterior they represent, as seen in